openebs/openebs/e2e/terraform/README.md

 - You should now be running inside the EC2 instance.

-## Deploy OpenEBS On AWS
+## Deploy OpenEBS on AWS

 Deploying OpenEBS requires Kubernetes to be already running on the EC2 instances.
-Lets verify if a Kubernetes cluster has been created.
+Verify if a Kubernetes cluster has been created.

 ```
 ubuntu@ip-172-20-53-140:~$ kubectl get nodes